spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 The PCG supports the lifecycle of Kubernetes clusters deployed in your private cloud environments.
 When you initiate a cluster deployment, the PCG cluster is used to support communication with the infrastructure environment.
-The PCG will query Palette for instructions to deploy a new cluster or delete an existing cluster.
+The PCG will query Palette for instructions to deploy a new cluster or delete an existing one.

 When a cluster deployment is initiated, the PCG will request resources from the infrastructure provider and support the cluster deployment process.
 Once a cluster is deployed, the PCG is no longer involved in the communication between Palette and the deployed cluster.
-The cluster will communicate with Palette directly through local network gateways or proxy server.
+The cluster will communicate with Palette directly through local network gateways or a proxy server.
 The workload cluster is self-sustaining and does not require the PCG to be operational.

 <details>
-  <summary>Cluster API State Management With PCG</summary>
+  <summary>Cluster API State Management with PCG</summary>

-During a cluster deployment, the PCG uses the Cluster API (CAPI) to interact with the infrastructure provider to deploy the cluster.
+During a cluster deployment, the PCG uses the [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io) to interact with the infrastructure provider to deploy the cluster.
 Once the cluster is deployed, the CAPI state management is pivoted to the workload cluster as a dedicated service.
 The workload cluster, through the Palette agent, is then responsible for managing its own lifecycle operations.
 The PCG is not involved in managing the workloads of the deployed cluster.

-In the event of a cluster deletion, the CAPI state management is pivoted back to the PCG and CAPI begins the cluster deletion process to releases the resources used by the workload cluster.
+In the event of a cluster deletion, the CAPI state management is pivoted back to the PCG, and CAPI begins the cluster deletion process to release the resources used by the workload cluster.

 </details>